Statute of Westminster Adoption Act 1942: Background

 Australia's progression to effective independence was gradual and largely without incident.

 New South Wales was founded as a British colony in Sydney in 1788.
-Other colonies split away from New South Wales or were separately established over the Australian continent in the ensuing decades.
+Other colonies split away from New South Wales or were separately established over the Australian mainland in the ensuing decades.
 The colonies became self-governing during the second half of the 19th century, starting with Victoria in 1852, although well before this time, all of the colonies had non-elected Legislative Councils to advise their respective Governors on matters of administration.

 When the Commonwealth of Australia was formed with federation of the six colonies in 1901, following royal assent of the Commonwealth of Australia Act 1900, it became classified as a Dominion of the British Empire.
-This accorded Australia somewhat greater independence, though it was legally a self-governing British colony.
-After the end of World War I, each of the Dominions (including Australia, Canada, New Zealand and South Africa but not Newfoundland) independently signed the Treaty of Versailles, but under the collective umbrella of the British Empire.
+This accorded Australia somewhat greater autonomy, though it was legally a self-governing British colony.
+After the end of World War I, each of the Dominions (including Australia, Canada, New Zealand and South Africa but not Newfoundland) signed the Treaty of Versailles separate from the United Kingdom, but under the collective umbrella of the British Empire.
 Each Dominion also became a founding member of the League of Nations in its own right.
-This was an important international demonstration of the independence of the Dominions.
+This was an important international demonstration of the increasing autonomy of the Dominions.